robinnong/photography-101-quiz/README.md

 # Photography 101 Quiz
-First project submission for the Fall 2019 Javascript course at Juno College.
+First project using JQuery for the Fall 2019 Javascript course at Juno College.